These coconut flour shortbread cookies are healthy 5-ingredient vegan coconut flour cookies with a delicious, chewy texture.

 Ingredients

-- 1 tablespoon Unsweetened Almond Milk - at room temperature
+- 1 tablespoon Unsweetened Almond Milk - (note 4)

 - 1 teaspoon Vanilla Extract - optional